montlebalm/montlebalm.github.io/_posts/2014-8-2-swift-cheat-sheet.md

 summary: "Tips and tricks for manipulating strings in Swift."
 ---

-Manipulating strings can be a little cumbersome in Swift.
-Here's a handful of common procedures you'll likely run into.
+Sometimes manipulating strings can be a little cumbersome in Swift.
+Here's a handful of techniques you might find useful.

 ### Split

-Split a given string into an array of strings (one index for each character).
+Split a string into an.

 ```swift
 func splitString(input: String) -> [String] {